-Please do not hesitate to request information material such as:
+Please do not hesitate to request educational material:

-- Study Guide "The Last Flight of Petr Ginz" (available in English, French and Spanish)
+- Study Guide "The Last Flight of Petr Ginz" (available in all UN official languages)

-- Women and the Holocaust educational DVD and study guide (available in English, French, Spanish, Russian, Arabic and Chinese (subtitles))
+- Women and the Holocaust educational DVD and study guide (available all UN official languages)

 - Discussion Papers Journal, Volume I (available in all UN official languages)

-- Discussion Papers Journal, Volume II (available in English)
+- Discussion Papers Journal, Volume II (available in all UN official languages)

 - Footprints for Hope educational video DVD (available in all UN official languages (subtitles))

 - Posters (available in English, French, Spanish and Russian)

 - Commemorative DVD (highlighting the first universal observance of the International Day of Commemoration on memory of the victims of the Holocaust)